Listening & Speaking: Goals, Objectives and Learning Outcomes

 By the end of the program, the students will be able to:

-• make an outline.
+• make an outline,

-• apply punctuation, capitalization, and spelling rules in writing appropriately.
+• apply punctuation, capitalization, and spelling rules in writing appropriately,

-• use parallel structures accurately and effectively.
+• use parallel structures accurately and effectively,

-• use a variety of conjunctions, transition signals, pronouns, and articles to improve their texts.
+• use a variety of conjunctions, transition signals, pronouns, and articles to improve their texts,

-• use correct forms of the words.
+• use correct forms of the words,

-• write texts avoiding fragments, run-on sentences, and/or comma splices.
+• write texts avoiding fragments, run-on sentences, and/or comma splices,

-• organize their ideas using ordering styles according to the content of the discussion.
+• organize their ideas using ordering styles according to the content of the discussion,

-• use language structures and vocabulary to express agreement/disagreement or to introduce a new opinion.
+• use language structures and vocabulary to express agreement/disagreement or to introduce a new opinion,

 • write a response identifying the main ideas and key points of a reading and a listening text.

-*An response is at the upper-intermediate level and expected to contain a minimum of 100 words.
+*A response is at the upper-intermediate level and expected to contain a minimum of 100 words.

-Main Course: Goal, Objectives and Learning Outcomes
+Use of English: Goal, Objectives and Learning Outcomes

 Goal